almogsa/menteeng/README.md

 ### Menteeng Installation:

--npm install
+- npm install
--npm npm start
+- npm npm start
--Go to http://0.0.0.0:4200 or http://localhost:4200 in your browser.
+- Go to http://0.0.0.0:4200 or http://localhost:4200 in your browser.

--To run the local copy in a production mode and build the sources, execute:
+- To run the local copy in a production mode and build the sources, execute:
--npm run start:prod
+- npm run start:prod
--To create a bundle in production mode, execute:
+- To create a bundle in production mode, execute:
--npm run build:prod
+- npm run build:prod
 #####################################################################